Edited by Barney R. Messed with by me.

 I found a new job in just two days and it was only 40 miles away and so when my house sold (through an agent of Mr. Baker) I left and did not look back for over 18 months.

-I finally had enough of working in a dead end job, so I found an opportunity to buy into a company that was beginning to break into the bank equipment sales and service field.
+I finally had enough of working in a dead-end job, so I found an opportunity to buy into a company that was beginning to break into the bank equipment sales and service field.
 I was going to be in charge of the service side and Gene Conner, my partner was going to be in sales.
-Surprisingly the bank agreed with me that it was a good opportunity, and they gave me a business loan to cover what I was missing to buy a 1/2 interest in the company.
+Surprisingly the bank agreed with me that it was a good opportunity, and they gave me a business loan to cover what I was missing to buy a 1/2 interest.

 We started to talk and Louise told me that she had made a very huge mistake and wanted to get back together.
 I asked her if she could prove to me she was trustworthy.
 She said she had learned her lesson, and that she still loved me.
 I asked her if she ever told her parents the truth or if I was still the villain.
 She hemmed and hawed and said sort of.

-I stopped her and said; “Louise; I haven’t stopped loving you, but I will not be blamed for something when I was not only not at fault, but I was blamed because you lied to your parents.
+I stopped her and said; “Louise; I haven’t stopped loving you, but I will not be blamed for something when I was not only not at fault but was blamed because you lied to your parents.
 Would you tell me the truth about that night?
-I have a two or three questions about what I saw.”
+I have two or three questions about what I saw.”